 By Monday, expectations for easing had edged lower.

-Investors also look towards a G20 summit later this month where U.S. President Donald Trump will likely meet Chinese President Xi Jinping amid their long-drawn trade spat that has ruffled markets since its conception last year.
+Investors also look towards a G20 summit later this month where U.S. President Donald Trump will likely meet Chinese President Xi Jinping amid their drawn-out trade spat that has ruffled markets since its conception last year.

 Concerns persist that the bitter trade war could drive world economies into recession.

 "There are so many moving pieces I think a lot of people are looking at both the FOMC (Federal Open Market Committee), and the G20 and saying 'I really don't know how this is going to shape out'," CPM Group's Christian said.